thefringeninja/the.fringe.ninja/site/content/resume.md

 ## Work Experience

+### EventStoreDB

+<time datetime="2019-09-01">September 2019</time> - Present

+Software Engineer

+So far I have worked on implementing the gRPC transport for the main product, the .NET client SDK, and Quality Assurance Automation.
+Assisted with other client SDKs, as well as some onsite consulting.

 ### eVision Software
-<time datetime="2014-04-01">April 2018</time> - Present
+<time datetime="2014-04-01">April 2018</time> - <time datetime="2019-09-01">September 2019</time>

 Cloud Operations Engineer

-My responsibilities include monitoring production systems, architecting our cloud infrastructure, and automating as much as possible.
+My responsibilities included monitoring production systems, architecting our cloud infrastructure, and automating as much as possible.

 ### eVision Software
 <time datetime="2014-08-01">August 2014</time> - <time datetime="2018-04-01">April 2018</time>